mystor/git-revise/README.md

 ### How is it faster?

-1. To avoid spawning unnecessary subprocesses and hitting disk too frequently, `git zipfix` uses an in-memory cache of objects in the ODB which it has already seen.
+1. To avoid spawning unnecessary subprocesses and hitting disk too frequently, `git revise` uses an in-memory cache of objects in the ODB which it has already seen.

 2. Intermediate git trees, blobs, and commits created during processing are